hameddavodi/Climax-Sentiment/Analysis.md

 ![1](https://user-images.githubusercontent.com/109058050/233825584-a37c47c5-f837-4529-9282-1328f7df0fd1.png)

+The average polarity of a movie's sentences can provide some insight into the overall sentiment expressed in the film.
+Polarity refers to the degree of positivity or negativity expressed in a statement, with values ranging from -1 to 1.
+A polarity of 0 indicates a neutral sentiment, while a polarity of 0.25 suggests a slightly positive sentiment.

+If a movie has an average polarity of 0, it suggests that the overall sentiment expressed in the film is neutral.
+This means that the movie does not strongly express positive or negative emotions, but rather presents a balanced perspective.
+A neutral sentiment can be appropriate for certain genres of movies, such as documentaries or historical dramas, where an objective presentation of facts is necessary.

+On the other hand, if a movie has an average polarity of 0.25, it suggests a slightly positive sentiment.
+This means that the movie contains more positive expressions than negative ones.
+A slightly positive sentiment can make a movie more enjoyable and uplifting, and may be appropriate for genres such as romantic comedies or feel-good films.

+It's important to note, however, that the average polarity of a movie's sentences is just one aspect of the overall sentiment expressed in the film.
+Other factors, such as the tone of the actors' performances, the musical score, and the overall plot, can also contribute to the emotional impact of a movie.

+When the sentences of a movie and the events depicted on screen are opposite to each other, it can create a feeling of cognitive dissonance or emotional conflict in the audience.

+Cognitive dissonance occurs when people hold two conflicting beliefs or ideas at the same time.
+In the context of a movie, if the audience is presented with conflicting information through the dialogue and the events unfolding on screen, it can create a sense of confusion or unease.
+For example, if a character in a movie expresses love and affection for another character through their dialogue, but their actions and behavior towards that character are cruel and insensitive, it can create a sense of dissonance for the audience.

+Emotional conflict can also arise when the sentences of a movie and the events are opposite to each other.
+This occurs when the audience is presented with conflicting emotional cues.
+For example, if the dialogue in a movie suggests that a character is feeling happy and content, but the events depicted on screen are tragic and heartbreaking, it can create a sense of emotional turmoil for the audience.

+In some cases, the use of opposite sentences and events in a movie can be a deliberate storytelling technique used to create tension, suspense, or to convey a deeper message.
+However, if not executed properly, it can lead to a disjointed and confusing viewing experience.

 ![2](https://user-images.githubusercontent.com/109058050/233825585-cba7f66f-61a2-441d-aa63-dfdc957a84d6.png)

 The fact that the average subjectivity score is near 0 suggests that the majority of the sentences in the movie are expressing objective statements or facts, rather than personal opinions or beliefs.
 This could indicate that the movie is presenting a narrative that is focused on presenting information or events in a straightforward and objective manner, rather than trying to persuade or influence the audience's emotions or opinions.